-Trust me on this one: Walmart school supplies can save you some serious cash if you keep an eye on back-to-school sales.
-This makes Walmart the easiest choice for back-to-school shopping, if you gotta pick one place rather than shop multiple stores.
+Trust me on this one: Walmart back to school can save you some serious cash if you keep an eye on sales.
+This makes Walmart the easiest choice for back-to-school shopping, especially if you’ve gotta pick one place rather than shop multiple stores.

-But just in case you need more convincing, I’ll show you how to do Walmart back to school so you can walk away paying 50-75% less than everyone else.
+But just in case you need more convincing, I’ll show you how to buy Walmart school supplies so you can walk away paying 50% – 75% less than everyone else.

-1. Print coupons and combine them with Walmart school supply sale prices.
+4. Print coupons and combine them with Walmart school supplies sale prices.

 Since Walmart takes manufacturer coupons, you shouldn’t have a problem using one coupon per item and using them with sales.
 How many identical items and coupons you can use in one transaction is up to the store manager’s discretion and the coupon limits set by the manufacturer.
 Keep in mind that many school supplies coupons have a limit of two.

-Every year, Walmart offers “special buys” on lots of different school supplies while people are back-to-school shopping.
+Every year, Walmart back to school offers “special buys” on lots of different school supplies.
 These are items priced insanely low without using coupons.

-Always double-check the stock-up price list, though — just because it’s under $1 doesn’t mean it’s guaranteed to be the lowest price I see.
+Always double-check the stock-up price list, though — just because an item’s under $1 doesn’t mean it’s guaranteed to be at the lowest price available.

-Here are a few under-$1.00 deals we’ve seen that are worth getting excited over:
+Here are a few under $1 deals we’ve seen that are worth getting excited over: